Objective

 Remote Document and Context Retrieval

-This section describes an update to the built-in {{LoadDocumentCallback}} to load YAML streams and documents into the internal representation, or into the extended internal representation if the {{JsonLdOptions/extendedYAML}} API flag is `true`.
+This section describes an update to the built-in {{LoadDocumentCallback}} to load YAML streams and documents into the internal representation, or into the extended internal representation if the {{JsonLdOptions/processingMode}} parameter is `yaml-ld-extended`.

 The {{LoadDocumentCallback}} algorithm in [[JSON-LD11-API]] is updated as follows: